R0mmGT/textEncryption/README.md

 Installation
 To run the application locally:

-Clone the repository: git clon https://github.com/R0mmGT/textEncryption.git Start a live server and the application.
+Clone the repository: git clone https://github.com/R0mmGT/textEncryption.git Start a live server and the application.

 Contributing